How to land safely, anywhere, any time…

 Landing Priorities in Order…

-You’re uncurrent – be honest – are you nervous about your first landing after such a long break?
-Many people are after a certain amount of time on the ground.
-So it seems like the perfect time to revisit The Landing Priorities (LPs) that you were introduced to during AFF but may not have revisited since.
+We were all introduced to Landing Priorities (LPs) during AFF but may not have considered them much since, while our choice of canopy has probably changed substantially.
 Why are the LPs so important?
 If we follow these priorities in order, we have the greatest chance of a successful and safe landing.

 1. Land with the wing level